FayasNoushad/Remove-BG-Bot/README.md

 - `API_HASH` Your API Hash from my.telegram.org
 - `API_ID` Your API ID from my.telegram.org
 - `BOT_TOKEN` Your bot token from @BotFather
 - `REMOVEBG_API` Your remove bg api from removebg.com/api
+- `UNSCREEN_API` Your unscreen api from api.unscreen.com

 </details>